jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 # Gort goes to work

 Let's say a computer engineer named Gort has been hired to write software for a package delivery company.
 He is used to thinking in Wall-Clock time, and chooses to store the date and time values in a Wall-Clock time manner.
+These examples will show formatted time in "YYYY-MM-DD HH:SS" and use 24-hour time.

 ## Scheduled pickup time